htcondor/htcondor/docs/cloud-computing/using-annex-first-time.rst

     Checking for instance profile...
 OK.
     Checking for security group...
 OK.

-You’re ready to run *condor_annex*!
+You're ready to run *condor_annex*!

 Undoing the Setup Command
 '''''''''''''''''''''''''

-There is not as yet a way to undo the setup command automatically, but it won’t cost you anything extra to leave your account setup for *condor_annex* indefinitely.
-If, however, you want to be tidy, you may delete the components setup created by going to the CloudFormation console at the following URL and deleting the entries whose names begin with ‘HTCondorAnnex-’:
+There is not as yet a way to undo the setup command automatically, but it won't cost you anything extra to leave your account setup for *condor_annex* indefinitely.
+If, however, you want to be tidy, you may delete the components setup created by going to the CloudFormation console at the following URL and deleting the entries whose names begin with ‘HTCondorAnnex-':

 `https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks?filter=active <https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks?filter=active>`__